Showing posts with label scenic areas. Show all posts

 Recommendations

-Wind Protection: The summit is always windy; bring a windbreaker, no matter the season.
+Wind Protection: The summit is said to always be windy.
+Bring a windbreaker no matter the season.

 Sun Protection: Don’t forget sunblock.
 The higher you are, the more intense the sun is.

-Hydration & Snacks: Bring plenty of water and snacks—there are picnic opportunities throughout the hike.
+Hydration & Snacks: Bring plenty of water and snacks.
+There are picnic opportunities throughout the hike.

 Walking Aids: Many hikers find walking poles helpful for the rocky sections and the ascent.